-We have completed the draft report of the import risk review for dairy products for human consumption.
+We have completed the final report on the import risk review for dairy products for human consumption.

 Steps to complete this risk analysis